pivotal-sadubois/guestbook/catalog/docs/index.md

 the service from overloading.

 ## Newsletter User Database (newsletter-user-db)
-Tje Newsletter User Database acts as backend for the Newsletter User Service and is basing on a PostgreSQL Database running in a container with the same Kubernetes Namespace as the application.
+The Newsletter User Database acts as backend for the Newsletter User Service and is basing on a PostgreSQL Database running in a container with the same Kubernetes Namespace as the application.
 The Database is deployed and Managed trough the PostgreSQL Operator running in the default namespace of the same cluster.
 Morge information about the VMware PostgreSQL Operator can be seen in the documentation [VMware SQL with Postgres for Kubernetes Operator](https://docs.vmware.com/en/VMware-SQL-with-Postgres-for-Kubernetes/2.0/vmware-postgres-k8s/GUID-install-operator.html).

-## Newsletter Sailing Service (newsletter-mailing-service)
+## Newsletter Mailing Service (newsletter-mailing-service)
+the Newsletter Mailing Service is a Phyton based application started by the Newsletter Administrator to generation a mass mailing based on the Newsletter registered users provided by the Newsletter User Service API.
+The Newsletter Mailing Service processes the provided Newsletter template and complement it with the users salutation, email address and unsuscribe-url basing on the registered user-id.
+Thous malings will then be sent to the configured external
+Mail Service Provided via SMTP.

 Deployment Scenarios
 The Guestbook application can be deployed local on a Workstation / Laptop which usually the first choise of a developer with the limitation